ecmwf/anemoi-training/docs/user-guide/benchmarking.rst

 **Speed Report**

-While time and speed are related, we wanted to have a separate 'Speed Report' that would just focus on the metrics associated to training and validation loops throughput.
+While time and speed are related, we wanted to have a separate `Speed Report`  that would just focus on the metrics associated to training and validation loops throughput.
 To get those metrics we take advantage of the iterations per second reported by the TQDMProgress bar, that can be easily integrated when running a model with PTL.
 As indicated in the diagram below, the ProfilerProgressBar inherits from (TQDMProgress) and generates as main output the SpeedReport.

-The progress bar measures the  iteration per second (it/s) by computing the elapsed time at the start and end of each training and validation iteration** (where iteration in this case refers to number of batches in each epoch).
+The progress bar measures the  iteration per second `it/s`  by computing the elapsed time at the start and end of each training and validation iteration** (where iteration in this case refers to number of batches in each epoch).
 The report provides an aggregated throughput by taking the average across all epochs.
 Since this metric can be sensitive to the number of samples per batch, the report includes a throughput_per_sample where we simply just normalised the aggregated metrics taking into account the batch size used for training and validation.
 Ib the case of the dataloader(s) throughput this refers to the performance of dataloader in terms of fetching and collating a batch, and again since this metric can be influence by the selected batch size, we also provided a normalised dataloader throughput.

 .. figure:: ../images/profiler/anemoi_profiler_speedreport_diagram.png
    :alt: AnemoiProfiler's Speed Report Architecture
    :align: center
    :width: 300px

-Note, this is not just the 'training_step' as we had recorded in the 'Time Profiler Report' but it also includes all the callbacks/hooks that are executed during each training/validation iteration.
+Note, this is not just the `training_step`  as we had recorded in the 'Time Profiler Report' but it also includes all the callbacks/hooks that are executed during each training/validation iteration.
 Since most of our callbacks are related to sanity and validation plots carried out during the validation, we should expect lower throughputs compared to training

 Below you can find an example of the report generated by the 'Speed Profiler':